OpenWaterFoundation/owf-app-geoprocessor-python/README.md

 Folders and files in repositories will be automatically created when the repository is cloned or when PyCharm is used.

+Folders that do not contain source files are marked by right-clicking on folders and using
+***Mark Director as / Excluded***.
+Only the top-level `src` folder should be treated as code.

 ```text
 owf-app-geoprocessor-python/       The GeoProcessor code and documentation repository.
   .git/                            Standard Git folder for repository files (DO NOT TOUCH!).